 Defined benefit plan, qualified under Section 401(a) of the Internal Revenue Code, with defined contribution options.

 The administration and control of the System is vested in a board called the Board of Trustees of the Arkansas Public Employees’ Retirement System.
 By resolution duly adopted, the Board delegated to the executive director any of the powers and duties vested in or imposed upon it by law.
+For more information, visit our Board of Trustees page.

 Service of Legal Process